The first words in the Bible: 'In the beginning God created the heaven and the earth.'

 Nothing has nothing in it, so nothing can come from it.

-Without consciousness, how could there have been an awareness that anything could be created?
+The first aspect of all to arise must have been consciousness because without consciousness, how could there have been an awareness that anything could be created?

 We originate in and are aspects of the creative impulse out of which all has arisen.